nvnsudharsan/SOLWEIG-GPU/docs/index.md

 <td>

 ### [**Input Data**](./input_data.md)
-Learn how to prepare data and configure simulations.
+Learn how to prepare data for simulations.

 </td>
 <td>